Smoking marijuana produces euphoria and a range of psychological and physical effects that can be unpredictable at times.

 How cannabis is consumed

-In a 2010 survey, 17.4 million people in the United States said they had used marijuana in the past month.
-The National Institute on Drug Abuse says marijuana is the most commonly used illegal drug.
+In a 2010 National Survey on Drug Use and Health (NSDUH), 17.4 million people in the United States said they had used marijuana in the past month.
+According to the survey, marijuana is the most commonly used illegal drug.
 About 4 in 10 Americans have used marijuana at least once in their lives, according to the National Institutes of Health.

-The most common method of consuming marijuana is smoking.
+Marijuana is usually smoked, according to the National Institute on Drug Abuse (NIDA).
 The cannabis (called "pot," "weed," "grass," etc.) is typically spread on rolling papers and formed into a cigarette, often referred to as a joint, or a cigar-like blunt.
-Smoking releases the THC and it is absorbed into the blood stream through the lungs.
+Smoking releases the THC, which is absorbed into the blood stream through the lungs.
 Glass pipes, bubblers and bongs are other ways to smoke marijuana.

 How marijuana affects the mind